 Department of Psychology at Illinois State University

 High school students will find useful information about studying psychology and preparing for college.
 Potential transfer students have a number of factors to consider about our Undergraduate Program.
-Transfer students should also read the Transferring to Illinois State Web site.
+Transfer students should also review the Transferring to Illinois State website.

 PSY 111 Introduction to Psychology is reserved for freshman psychology majors.
 The classes are limited to only 30 students.
 This class size is comparable to virtually any course at a private college, which makes Illinois State's Undergraduate Program in Psychology unique in the state of Illinois.
 Even though Illinois State is a large university, PSY 111 gives students a greater opportunity to get to know each other and meet many of the psychology professors.

 PSY 111 is four hours of credit rather than the standard three hours.
 During the fourth hour, freshmen psychology majors meet as a group for special demonstrations, presentations by psychology faculty, and for group discussions.
 PSY 111 is also taught by full-time tenure-track faculty, not graduate students.
 Many public universities assign graduate students to teach some of its courses, especially introductory or 100-level courses.
 In the Department of Psychology, psychology courses required for the Major are taught by full-time faculty.

 The Major in Psychology requires a capstone experience, which provides students with challenging opportunities to apply their knowledge of psychology to research, teaching, or practice endeavors.
 Students can work with faculty in the classroom or their research labs, or study specific topics of the student's interest.
 The department has also established an extensive internship program that gives students opportunities to apply their knowledge in a work setting in the local community.
 The Research Apprenticeship Program, Undergraduate Teaching Assistantship Program, and Internship Program are designed to give students practical experiences beyond their academic coursework.